 ID: MRFR/E&P/6462-HCR | February 2021 | Region: Global | 111 pages

-The Electric Fuse Market size is projected to reach USD 4.26 billion by 2024 from an estimated USD 3.45 billion, with a CAGR of 4.50 from 2019 to 2024.
 The major factors driving the growth of the global electric fuse market includes rising investments in the renewable power industry, transmission and distribution infrastructure, and construction industry.
 According to OECD, the cumulative power sector investment from 2017 to 2040 would approximately reach USD 5.9 trillion for transmission and USD 2.1 trillion for distribution network.
 Thus, the demand for electric fuse are estimated to increase during the forecast period.

 Additionally. the global electric fuse market is projected to grow at a high rate during the forecast period due to the increasing adoption of renewable energy sources.
 According to IEA, renewable energy sources holds the largest share of investment in power generation, owing to investments of approximately USD 350 billion annually.
 Countries across the globe are shifting their focus towards renewable power generation.
 For instance, the government of China aims to spend USD 360 billion on renewable energy by 2020, leading to increase in the demand for electric fuses in the country.